koide3/glim_ext/README.md

-**!!!IMPORTANT: This repository constains half-baked proof-of-concept code.
-They may not be well-maintained and not suitable for practical purposes.**
+**!!!
+This repository constains half-baked code that may not be well-maintained and not suitable for practical purposes. !!!**
+**!!!
+We don't have resource to maintain this extension library.
+If you find an issue, please fix it by yourself and open a PR to share the solution. !!!**

 # glim_ext